 - Authentication and Authorization in 3GPP Core Network capability exposure: the set of security features that enable the ECS/EES/EAS to be authenticated and authorized by the 3GPP Core Network in 3GPP Core Network capability exposure.

-Editor’s Note: “EEC authentication towards EES/ECS to be confirmed”.s
+Editor’s Note: EEC authentication towards EES/ECS to be confirmed.

 5 Security requirements